 Lasting Legacies Bright Future

 Lafayette admitted its first class of women in the fall of 1970.
 This unprecedented move toward co-education elevated the profile of Lafayette College as a leader in social change and academic integrity.
-Fall 2020 marks the 50th anniversary of this milestone at Lafayette.
+Fall 2020 marked the 50th anniversary of this milestone at Lafayette.

 Download the images as backgrounds to use throughout the year for virtual meetings.